ryan-mcclue/musings/workflow.md

 interactive rebase to perform squashing on most recent **merge conflict resolution**: `git mergetool`

+although sh in containers (alpine linux), the ubiquity of bash (if git on windows, then have bash) use its features

 TODO: investigate analysing core dump files (when becomes necessary)

 Updating compiler symlinks: $(sudo ln -vfns /usr/bin/gcc-10 /usr/bin/gcc)